-Various and suggestive are the reachable locations where you can disconnect from the metropolitan chaos.
-That’s why we want to propose you some destinations not too many kilometers from the Lombard capital to discover wonderful places.
+There are many charming places where you can disconnect from the chaos of the city.
+That’s why we want to suggest some destinations not too far from the Lombard capital where you can discover wonderful places.

-Choose the destination that best suits your needs: city, mountain, lake or simply a place surrounded by nature?
+Choose the destination that best suits your needs: city, mountains, lake, or simply a place surrounded by nature?

 Table Of Contents